xdf-devoniy/cashing/README.md

 # Cashing Expense Tracker

 A lightweight PHP + SQLite expense tracking application with a modern Tailwind UI.
 Quickly log deposits and expenses across multiple accounts, including cash, bank, and Hamkor (or any custom account you add), and visualize your spending trends with interactive charts.
+Amounts are displayed in Uzbek so'm (UZS) by default.

 ## Features

 - 📊 Dashboard with total balances, account summaries, and recent activity.
-- 💼 Manage unlimited accounts (cash, bank, savings, Hamkor, etc.).
+- 💼 Manage unlimited accounts (cash, bank, savings, Hamkor, etc.) with full CRUD.
-- 🧾 Record deposits and expenses with categories, notes, and dates.
+- 🧾 Record, edit, and delete deposits and expenses tied to reusable spending categories.
+- 🏷️ Build your own category taxonomy (including colors) and reuse it while logging transactions.
-- 🔍 Filterable transactions view with date range and account filters.
+- 🔍 Filterable transactions view with account, category, type, and date range filters.
-- 📈 Reports page featuring expense breakdowns and monthly cash-flow charts powered by Chart.js.
+- 📈 Reports page featuring top spending summaries and monthly cash-flow charts powered by Chart.js.
-- 💾 Auto-initialized SQLite database seeded with common accounts.
+- 💾 Auto-initialized SQLite database seeded with common accounts and starter categories.

 ## Getting Started